bloom-housing/bloom/docs/Authentication.md

 ```

 Using the `DefaultAuthGuard` in this way requires the client to provide a valid JWT token as an
-`Authentication` header using the standard `Bearer <TOKEN>` format.
+`Authorization` header using the standard `Bearer <TOKEN>` format.
 Tokens are checked for a valid signature and
 valid expiry time (currently 10 minutes).
 Tokens may also be revoked by adding an entry to `revoked_tokens` table, or
 using the auth route `revoke_token`.